-We have recently completed a review of the Care Services department with a view to expanding our services and the recruitment drive has started.
+We have completed review of both our Care Services & Prevention areas with a view to expanding our services and the recruitment drive has started.

 Within Care Services, we want to:

 - double the number of service users in Breathing Better; - deliver Stroke Family Support across all Trust areas and increase total referrals by 25%; - extend PREP services to 3 more locations, and - increase Taking Control referrals to over 1,000 pa.